Vegetabs/BionicsExpanded-CTLG/README.md

 ## Known Issues
 1. Spells cast through the enchantment 'intermittent_activation' feature sometimes activate at irregular times.
 I'm pretty sure this one isn't my fault, but it ultimately isn't ***that*** impactful to regular gameplay if you don't know the intended synthesis times.
+2. The vomit effect from 'effect_int_overload_bad' is too weak and most likely needs to be rebalanced.

 ## FAQ
 - **Q1**: I'm trying to use the Dragon's Breath/VDA bionics, and it's saying, "Gas reserves are too low!"
 What do I do?